seancheung/kuconfig/README.md

 }
 ```

-## Env File
+## Env File(optional)

-By default, This package read a _.env_ file in your working directory and get environment variables from this file.
+By default, This package reads a _.env_ file in your working directory and gets extra environment variables from this file.

 ```bash
 NODE_ENV=production